newrelic/newrelic-java-agent/newrelic-agent/DualCaffeineReadme.md

 ##### A Note on CaffeineXCollectionFactory Tests

 The code includes a comprehensive test suite for Caffeine2CollectionFactory but not for Caffeine3CollectionFactory (intentionally).
 Both implementations provide identical behavior from the consumer's perspective, differing only in the underlying Caffeine version.

 ### AgentCollectionFactory (`newrelic-agent`)

-Runtime delegation layer with two implementations:
+Runtime delegation layer that uses reflection to dynamically load the appropriate Caffeine factory:
-- **Java 8 version** (`src/main/java/`) - Delegates to `Caffeine2CollectionFactory`
+- **For Java 8-10** - Delegates to `Caffeine2CollectionFactory`
-- **Java 11 version** (`src/main/java11/`) - Delegates to `Caffeine3CollectionFactory`
+- **For Java 11+** - Delegates to `Caffeine3CollectionFactory`

-The JVM automatically selects the correct version based on the runtime Java version.

 ### Caffeine Adapters and Bridge Interfaces

 To maintain a clean separation between the agent-bridge API and the underlying Caffeine implementations, several adapter patterns and bridge interfaces were added.

 ## CleanableMap Interface (agent-bridge)